vinaydhegde/testdriven-site/src/_posts/course/2017-01-29-09_mocking-user-interaction.md

 ---

-When testing components, especially users interactions, pay close attention to both the inputs and outputs:
+When testing components, especially user interactions, pay close attention to both the inputs and outputs:

 1. Inputs - props, state, user interactions
 1. Output - what the component renders